pkalivas/radiate/docs/source/fitness.md

 ---

+## Batch Fitness

+The batch fitness function groups members of the `Population` which need to be evaluated into buckets to be evaluated together.
+If you need access to parts or the whole of a `Population` in order to compute fitness, this is your best bet.
+Depending on the implementation of your actual fitness logic, this can also be a speed up to your `Engine`.
+The logic behind the grouping depends on the `Executor` being used.
+Meaning, if your `Executor` is using 4 workers (threads) the individuals which need to be evaluated will be split into 4 batches.
+On the flip side, if your `Executor` is using a single thread (Serial), your fitness function will recieve a single batch containing all individuals which need evaluation.

+Its important to note that other types of fitness functions like `NoveltySearch` & `CompositeFitnessFn` both support batch processing too by simply placing those objects within the call to `.batch_fitness_fn` - just like `.fitness_fn`.

+=== ":fontawesome-brands-python: Python"

+    !!! warning ":construction: Under Construction :construction:"
+        The batch fitness function is currently under construction and not yet available in the Python API.

+=== ":fontawesome-brands-rust: Rust"

+    ```rust
+    use radiate::*;

+    // This engine will recieve a single batch containing all individuals which need evaluation
+    let engine = GeneticEngine::builder()
+        .codec(IntChromosome::from((5, 0..100)))
+        // Replace the original 'fitness_fn' call with 'batch_fitness_fn' to enable batch fitness
+        .batch_fitness_fn(|phenotypes: &[Vec<i32>]| {
+            phenotypes
+                .iter()
+                .map(|geno| geno.iter().sum::<i32>())
+                .collect()
+        })
+        .build();

+    // When using an parallel executor, the batches will be grouped together to evaluate on separate threads
+    let engine = GeneticEngine::builder()
+        .codec(IntChromosome::from((5, 0..100)))
+        // 'batch_fitness_fn' will receive 7 batches of individuals during each generation's evaluation
+        .executor(Executor::FixedSizedWorkerPool(7))
+        .batch_fitness_fn(|phenotypes: &[Vec<i32>]| {
+            phenotypes
+                .iter()
+                .map(|geno| geno.iter().sum::<i32>())
+                .collect()
+        })
+        .build();
+    ```

+---

 ## Composite Fitness

 Composite fitness functions allow you to combine multiple objectives into a single weighted fitness score.
 This is useful when you have multiple goals that need to be balanced.
+There are two main options when using a `CompositeFitnessFn`:

-### Weighted
+1. Weighted

-The `CompositeFitnessFn` combines multiple fitness functions with weights to create a single objective.
+    * Combine multiple fitness functions with weights to create a single weighted average objective.

+2. Equal
+    * Combine multiple fitness functions with equal weights (1.0) to produce a single objective.

 <!--
     ```python